va3c/projects/osm-data-viewer/readme.md

 ## Issues /Bugs

+* Subsurface edges helpers not coplanar with subsurface
 * Code currently has many items commented out / needs a clean-up
 * Setting/'hamburger' button do not initiate menu slide on Android
 * Selected surfaces do not de-highlight properly